• Skip to main content

 So, why would anyone want to visit Christ the Redeemer?

-This was the question that haunted Jeff and I as we planned our two days in Rio de Janeiro.
+This question haunted Jeff and I as we planned our two days in Rio de Janeiro.
 We didn’t feel the religious pull or the need to follow the crowd just to say we were there.
 Nevertheless, there’s often a good reason that a destination is so popular.

 How to get to Christ the Redeemer